URCF/urcf_workshops/_sources/intro_linux/working_with_files_and_directories.md

 We now know how to explore files and directories, but how do we create them?

-Let's change into the `shell-lesson-data` directory that you downloaded to your Desktop earlier.
+Let's change into the `shell-lesson-data` directory that you downloaded earlier.
+Specifically, the "writing" directory under "exercise-data":

 ```
-$ cd ~/Desktop/shell-lesson-data
+$ cd ~/Downloads/shell-lesson-data/exercise-data/writing/
 ```

 <!-- TODO add note about how to do so if you didn't -->

-Next we’ll move to the `exercise-data/writing` directory and see what it contains:
+Let's see what it contains:

 ```
-$ cd exercise-data/writing/
 $ ls
 haiku.txt  LittleWomen.txt
 ```